Jump to content

 Competency Framework for the Information, Advice and Assistance (IAA) Workforce

 The Competency Framework for the IAA Workforce (the framework) sets out the standards that should be used to inform practice for those involved in providing information and/or advice and/or assistance for care and support.
-The framework is not mandatory but is intended to be a useful tool that helps local authorities develop the competence of their workers and meet their statutory obligations.
+The framework is not mandatory but is intended to be a useful tool that helps local authorities develop the competence of their workers, ensure consistent quality in IAA provision and meet their statutory obligations.

 Introduction

-There is in additional broader IAA role, within the IAA service.
-The service can vary significantly, both across and within local authorities, in its design and infrastructure.
+The IAA service can vary significantly, both across and within local authorities, in its design and infrastructure.
 It can include a range of different directorates, for example social services, housing and corporate services, as well as joint health and social care provision.
 Workers must respond to a wide range of requests and are the first point of contact for those enquiring about care and support.

 Using the outcomes approach in practice, through skilled conversations, IAA workers will clarify people’s thinking and explore their dilemmas to understand what matters most to them and how best to help them by either: